 Changes in the activity of PP1g2 is also a key event in sperm motility development.
 A study of how changes in the activity of this and its associated enzymes occur during sperm development in the testis and epididymis is a major emphasis of this work.
 These studies include molecular and biochemical characterization of sperm PP1g2 targeting and regulatory proteins, including GSK3, PP1 Inhibitors I2 and I3 (PPP1R2 and R11), sds22(PPP1R7), PPP1R36 protein 14-3-3.

-We have recently showed the signaling enzyme GSK3 is essential for male fertility.
-Knock out of GSK3alpha, on the two GSK3 isoforms, result in compromised sperm function and male infertility.
-GSK3apha has an essential isoform specific role in male fertility.
+We have recently showed that the signaling enzyme GSK3 is essential for male fertility.
+Knock out of GSK3alpha, one the two GSK3 isoforms, result in compromised sperm function and male infertility.
+GSK3apha has an isoform specific role in male fertility.

-Using gene knockout, transgenic and molecular approaches we are investigating the signaling mechanisms underlying regulation of sperm protein phosphorylation and motility and the role of this unque mammal specific isoform in spermatogenesis.
+Using gene knockout, transgenic and molecular approaches we are investigating the signaling mechanisms underlying regulation of sperm function: in particular, the roles of PP1g2 and GSK3alpha in epididmal sperm maturation and regulation of motility, metabolism, and fertilization.